 Next up in the search results was Zillow’s mortgage calculator, which included property taxes and homeowners insurance by default.
-To me this one is already superior because it includes the full PITI.
+To me this one is already superior because it includes the full PITI mortgage payment.

-One slight difference was that they calculated property taxes at 1.2%, as opposed to 1.25%.
+One slight difference was that they calculated property taxes at a rather low 0.75%, as opposed to 1.25%.
 While it seems like no big deal, it could easily make or break a borrower.

 However, their calculator was much more intuitive with regard to PMI.
 If you entered in a 20% or higher down payment, it simply ignored PMI.
 If you put anything lower, it calculated it at around a half a percent, but also adjusted it based on loan amount and down payment.

 Still, actual numbers can and will vary, so these are just estimates once again.
 Also, you might not have to pay PMI, even if putting down less than 20%, so it might not apply.

 So yes, it’s very important to consider and calculate all potential costs, and to utilize a calculator that gives you the option to include them all.

-The third result, which was a mortgage calculator from Bankrate, simply provided the principal and interest payment.
+The third result, which was a loan calculator from Bankrate, simply provided the principal and interest payment.
 Really bare bones.

-This is fine if you don’t have impounds and pay insurance and taxes on your own, but otherwise it greatly diminishes what you’ll actually have to pay each month, as illustrated above.
+This is fine if you don’t have impounds and pay insurance and property taxes on your own, but otherwise it greatly diminishes what you’ll actually have to pay each month, as illustrated above.